-Meanwhile, Anjana tackles sexism and deals with the news of her ex-husband Varun’s new wife and baby.
-She ill advisedly gets involved with a married colleague with disastrous results.
-Umang takes on her partner Samara Kapoor’s (Lisa Ray) depression and mental health issues, with the couple going forward to take the next step: marriage.
+Meanwhile, Anjana tackles sexism and deals with the news of ex-husband Varun’s new wife and baby.
+She ill-advisedly gets involved with a married colleague, with disastrous results.
+Umang takes on the depression and mental health issues of her partner Samara Kapoor (Lisa Ray) with the couple going forward to take the next step: marriage.
 But will Umang be able to deal with Kapoor’s looming stardom in their relationship?

 SoBo rich kid Siddhi, the youngest of the lot, comes into her own this season, finding an odd friendship with her previously controlling mother (Simone Singh) and goes on stage as a stand-up comic.
 However, her commitment issues are still prevalent as she wavers between new beau Amit (Prabal Punjabi) and old flame Mihir (Rajeev Shrivastava).

-Created by Ishita Pritish Nandy, Four More Shots Please hits its stride in the second half of the season.
-Over ten episodes, the women navigate the twists and turns their lives take with jobs, relationships and friendship.
-But much like another bunch of four friends from another big city show like, Sex And The City, the show grapples with issues both light and weighty.
+Created by Ishita Pritish Nandy, Four More Shots Please! hits its stride in the second half of the season.
+Over 10 episodes, the women navigate the twists and turns their lives take with jobs, relationships and friendship.
+But much like another bunch of four friends from another big city show, Sex And The City, this show grapples with issues both light and weighty.

 Despite all their troubles, the women are able to bounce back too quickly from a job setback to a broken relationship.
 The relatability factor is late to kick in as their privileged lives stick out from all angles.
 However, from its wanderlust storylines to the strong bonds forged by the four friends, Four More Shots Please! is a welcome distraction from our own dour interiors.